apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 *Get the current status of the specified hosts with respect to their use as targets for parent selection.
 This returns the same information as the per host stat.*

-Although there is no a specialized API that you can call to get a status from a particular host you can work away by pulling the right records.
+Although there is no specialized API that you can call to get a status from a particular host you can work away by pulling the right records.
 For instance, the ``host1``  that we just set up can be easily fetch for a status: